cohorte/cohorte.github.io/documentation/publications.md

 ---
 layout: page
-title: Getting Started
+title: Articles and Scientifique Publications
 ---

 [Home](../) > [Documentation](./)

+## Scientifique Publications

+TODO

-## Getting Started
+## Articles

+TODO

 If you haven't yet, try it out!
 [Here are some resources to get started](./).